FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

    Example of output from the ``pypeit_chk_edges`` script for data taken with the DV2 grating.
 The green and magenta lines in the center panels mark the left and right edges of the detected slit, respectively.
-The CCD is about 2.9 arcmin wide, so at least one edge of the 2.5 arcmin slit should be visible.
+The CCD is about 2.9' wide, so at least one edge of the 2.5' slit should be visible.

 -  :ref:`slits` -- This file contains the distilled PypeIt-internal information